myQwil/amPd/README.md

 - if you want the test patches to work, take the "Common Files\Pd" folder and add it to "C:\Program Files (x86)\Common Files"

 To use in_pd in your own patches, Add [r play] and [r vol] to your patch
-in_pd sends [r play] a bang, which is used to start the patch
+[r play] is sent a bang, which is used to start the patch
-in_pd sends [r vol] a float value of 1, which is used to turn the volume on
+[r vol]  is sent a float value of 1, which is used to turn the volume on